A superb example of De Jode’s seminal polar projection of the world.

 Gerard & Cornelis de Jode

 Gerard de Jode (1511–91) was a Dutch printer and mapmaker born in Nijmegen but working from the metropolis of Antwerp.
 One of the most competent and reputable Dutch cartographers of the 16th century, he did not fare so well business-wise, as the competition was stark and his mercantile sense perhaps not so shrewd.
-In 1547 he was accepted into the Guild of St Luke’s in Antwerp and began working as a publisher and printer.
+In 1547, he was accepted into the Guild of St Luke’s in Antwerp and began working as a publisher and printer.
 De Jode quickly won recognition as an expert mapmaker in a city renowned for its cartographic output.
 His most outstanding achievement was a magnificent two-volume atlas titled Speculum Orbis Terrarum, published in 1578.
 The idea was to create an atlas that could compete with Abraham Ortelius’ hugely popular Theatrum Orbis Terrarum, published to great acclaim only eight years earlier.
-Despite De Jode’s status and reputation, however, his atlas was not a commercial success.
+Despite De Jode’s status and reputation, his atlas was not a commercial success.
 The lack of circulation in 1578 has a lasting legacy today in that it is now one of the rarest and sought-after atlases, with only about a dozen copies known to exist.

 Despite this lack of commercial success (or perhaps because of it), Gerard began working on a new and revised atlas.
-For this task, he recruited his son, Cornelis De Jode (1568-1600), as an assistant, and together, they compiled another innovative atlas titled Speculum Orbis Terrae, which was published in 1593.
+For this task, he recruited his son, Cornelis De Jode (1568-1600), as an assistant, and together, they compiled another innovative atlas titled Speculum Orbis Terrae, published in 1593.
 Sadly, Gerard de Jode died of old age less than two years before its publication, but perhaps he was spared the embarrassment of another commercial failure.
-Even though the new atlas contained both Gerard’s original maps, it also included several key revisions and a range of entirely new maps compiled by Cornelis.
+Even though the new atlas contained both Gerard’s original maps, it also included several vital revisions and a range of entirely new maps compiled by Cornelis.

 Condition Description